• Skip to primary navigation

 • Preheat the oven to 375 degrees.

-• Add the hamburger and brown sprinkle with steak seasoning, salt and pepper.
+• Add the hamburger and brown sprinkle with steak seasoning, salt and black pepper.
 Saute until browned add the garlic and saute another minute.

 • Sprinkle with flour.
 Cook and blend the flour until it is well incorporated - a couple of minutes.
 Increase the heat to medium high and add the beefstock, stirring the entire time.
 Cook for 4-5 minutes the meat mixture will thicken.
 Remove from heat.

-• Ladle the mixture into pie tins.
+• Ladle the pot pie filling into pie tins.

 • Take the pie dough and cut into narrow strips and lay on top of the meat pies.
 There's no rhyme or reason - crooked and overlapping is good!
 Tuck a couple olives in for the eyes.
 Brush with beaten egg.